TheoDrHashiriya/DMus_Payday/README.md

 # Doom Dynamic Music: PAYDAY (Ongoing)
-A music pack that adds tracks from the Payday series to Doom.
-The control phases of each song are played whenever the player is not in combat and then transitions to the assault phases when in combat.\
+- A music pack that adds tracks from the Payday series to Doom.
+The control phases of each song are played whenever the player is not in combat and then transitions to the assault phases when in combat.
-The control phases are seamlessly looped with the help of ZDoom's audio looping feature.\
+- The control phases are seamlessly looped with the help of ZDoom's audio looping feature.
-Due to the current state of the mod, the anticipation phases of each track cannot be implemented like in the Payday games unfortunately.\
+- Due to the current state of the mod, the anticipation phases of each track cannot be implemented like in the Payday games unfortunately.
-Please do report any inconsistencies and issues with the loops.
+- Please do report any inconsistencies and issues with the audio looping and any volume inconsistencies.
 I'm terribly nitpicky about those.

 ## Usage
 1. Download DoomDynMus [here](https://github.com/cyberc001/DoomDynMus/archive/refs/heads/master.zip).